 The quality of a bicycle wheel is in the building

 To ride at it’s best a bicycle wheel needs to be well built and correctly tensioned.
-The quality of building will also have an effect on the expected life of a wheel.
+The quality of the building will also affect the expected life of a wheel.

 Bicycle Wheel Building Options

-At Colwood Wheel Works every wheel is custom built to your exact requirements.
+At Colwood Wheel Works every wheel is custom built to your exact requirements using excellent, high-quality components.
 There are several options available.

-You will need to decide whether you would like the wheel built to the standard spoke configuration or whether you want something a little different.
+You will need to decide whether you would like your wheel built to the standard spoke configuration or whether you want something a little different.

 The cross pattern you choose will make a difference to the finished wheel.
-The standard for a full sized bicycle wheel with 36 spokes is a cross three pattern but a small amount of weight can be saved by choosing to cross less spokes at some expense of strength and ride quality.
+The standard for a full-sized bicycle wheel with 36 spokes is a cross three pattern but a small amount of weight can be saved by choosing to cross fewer spokes, but with a tiny reduction of strength.

-The choice of spokes and nipples will also have an effect on the finished bicycle wheel.
+The choice of spokes and nipples will also affect the finished bicycle wheel.

-Galvanised are basic zinc plated steel spokes that have been fitted to traditional bicycles for many decades.
-Although I can build with these if required stainless steel is now my standard fitment.
+Galvanised spokes are basic zinc plated steel and have been fitted to traditional bicycles for many decades.
+Although I can build with these on request, stainless steel is now my standard fitment.

 Stainless steel spokes last longer than galvanised spokes and will always look bright and new no matter how old they become.
-Rebuilding with stainless steel (or galvanised) spokes will be £50 per wheel.
+My price for rebuilding with stainless steel (or galvanised) spokes is just £60 per wheel.

-Stainless steel double butted spokes are lighter in weight and will produce a bicycle wheel that feels more lively and responsive to ride than an equivalent wheel built with plain gauge spokes..
-Club cyclists and other keen leisure cyclists will usually choose double butted spokes at a cost of £60 per wheel.
+Stainless steel double butted spokes are lighter in weight and will produce a bicycle wheel that feels more lively and responsive to ride than an equivalent wheel built with plain gauge spokes.
+Club cyclists and other keen leisure cyclists will usually choose double-butted spokes.

 Sapim Laser spokes are the lightest spoke available.
 These spokes produce a very light and responsive wheel suitable for the most demanding club cyclist.
-They are also the closest match to the classic 15g/17g double butted spokes that were used in years gone by but which are no longer available.
-Sapim laser spokes are available at £80 per wheel.
+They are also the closest match to the classic 15g/17g double-butted spokes that were used in years gone by but which are no longer available.
+Sapim laser spokes are available at £100 per wheel.